The ultimate BEST EVER Asian Pasta Salad! Mandarin, chicken, almond pasta salad with the BEST sesame dressing! via chelseasmessyapron.com

 Instructions

-• ASSEMBLE SALAD: Add the coarsely chopped spinach, shredded rotisserie chicken, chopped red pepper, drained mandarin oranges, shredded carrots, chopped green onions, and fresh cilantro to the large bowl with the cooled pasta.
+• Add the coarsely chopped spinach, shredded rotisserie chicken, chopped red pepper, drained mandarin oranges, shredded carrots, chopped green onions, and fresh cilantro to the large bowl with the cooled pasta.

-• DRESS SALAD: Toss all the ingredients together gently and then coat with the dressing as desired.
-Enjoy immediately.
-(This salad doesn't store well with the dressing, so only dress what will be eaten right away).
-If desired, top with sliced toasted almonds (Note 1).
+• Toss all the ingredients together gently and then coat with the remaining dressing as desired.
+If desired, top with sliced toasted almonds (see note 1).
+Enjoy!

 Video